nelsonpeace1/stat_arb_sp500/README.md

 - A basic set of mechanics on pairs trading/stat arb tools.
 A user can plug in their desired universe of assets, run the strategy, and have pairs trading candidates generated.
 Similarly, a user can take various moving parts of this overall strategy and implement them in their own.
 - This is a demonstration of moving parts, not an actual tenable strategy.
 Statistical arbitrage alone will not make you money, a sound underlying economic rationale for why two instruments trade in linearly consistent ratio is necessary for a successful strategy, this is the 'art' of statistical arbitrage.

-Readers who want to skip ahead and into the code, can start their exploration at the back-test class: https://github.com/nelsonpeace1/stat_arb_sp500/blob/master/main/model_building/backtesting/backtest.py.

 This is presented as a highly non specific experiment under the (hopefully obvious) assumption that the reader is not expecting me to give away the nuances of the profitable trading strategies I am running.

 For those who would rather just get right to the code, it's best to start at the metaflow pipeline in main/metaflow_pairs_trade.py.
 Metaflow is a great orchestrator which not only ties all your code together, but gives other devs a linear, sequential tour of your projects functionality.
 The user can then delve into the code from there.

 This repo has three phases:
 1. Phase 1a: take a universe of assets, perform cointegration testing, adf testing, hurst exponent calculations, half life calculations, etc.
 2. Phase 1b: back-testing.
-A back-test of all possible pairs is executed whereby a user can arrive at sensible conclusions about how to run phase 3 below.
+A back-test of all possible pairs is executed whereby a user can arrive at sensible conclusions about how to run phase 2 below.
 3. Phase 2: paper trading of candidate pairs.
 Once candidate pairs are identified, these pairs compete for capital in a fully automated paper trading environment.
 The building of this third phase is underway at the time of writing.